Deducteam/lambdapi/doc/options.rst

 search
 -----

-* ``--holes_in_index`` matches an index built replacing pi-quantifications in the spine of types of symbols with holes, to simulate the application of the symbols to the pattern seen as the current goal.
+* ``--generalize`` matches an index built replacing pi-quantifications in the spine of types of symbols with holes, to simulate the application of the symbols to the pattern seen as the current goal.

 lsp
 -------